Australia's annual iconic outdoor opera.

 Drink and dine in style

-Extend your night and take a short taxi ride from the Botanic Gardens to one of the elegant bars in the city centre after the performance.
-Palmer & Co is a 1920s-style bar serving an extensive menu of spirits and specialty cocktails.
+Extend your night and take a short taxi ride from the Botanic Gardens to one of the elegant restaurants or bars in the city centre after the performance.
+Till mdinight dine on modern Cantonese served in a lavish French-colonial setting at Mr Wong.
+Then head next door to Palmer & Co, a 1920s-style bar serving an extensive menu of spirits and specialty cocktails.
 Let the barmen whip you up a Manhattan Cooler – Havana Club aged rum, lemon sherbet, citrus and red wine.
-And there’s a good selection of charcuterie if you’re hungry.
+And there’s a good selection of charcuterie if you’re still hungry.